tirth-286-ops/Sweet-Shope/README.md

 ---
 ## Features

-### (1)Admin Features
+### (1) Admin Features

 - **Add, Edit, Delete Sweets**
-  Upload images, set categories, define prices, and manage stock quantity.
+  Upload images, set categories (e.g., Milk Based, Dry Fruit, Sugar Based, Bengali, Chocolate), define prices (per piece) and manage stock quantity.

 - **Track Inventory**
-  Automatically marks sweets as "Out of Stock" when the quantity reaches zero.
+  Inventory is updated automatically after every order.
+If the quantity of a sweet becomes zero, it is marked as **"Out of Stock"** automatically.

+  **Low Stock Notifications**
+  Admin receives a **"notification alert"** when the quantity of any sweet falls below a set threshold (e.g., less than 5 units), helping to restock in time.
+  Also  receives a **"notification alert"** Sweets  **"Out of Stock"** (e.g.,Kaju Katri' is now OUT OF STOCK!).

 - **Role-Based Admin Access**
-  Only admin users can manage sweets and inventory operations.
+  Only users with admin roles can access sweet management, inventory control, and order data.
+All sensitive admin routes are protected.

 - **Order Management**
-  View and manage all placed orders with complete order details.
+  Admin can view all placed orders, including buyer details, sweet name, quantity, price.

+- **Auto Price Calculation**
+  Admin doesn’t need to calculate the total price manually.
+  The system uses:
+  Total Price = Sweet Price × Quantity
+  It also automatically reduces the sweet’s quantity in inventory after each purchase.

 - **JWT Authentication**
-  Secure token-based authentication for protected admin routes.
----
+All admin operations are protected using secure JWT-based login.
+Unauthorized access is blocked.

 ### (2)User Features

 - **Browse Sweets**